-The following instructions are intended for and may only be carried out by a rehabilitation specialist dealer or PRO ACTIV the M6 fixing screw (AF 4 mm) to which the tension spring is secured at the bottom.
+This must be removed first for the height adjustment of the anti-tipping support (see Chapter 24.2).
+Then the footstep pin is removed using the M6 fixing screw (AF 4 mm), to which the tension spring is secured at the bottom.
 When loosening the M6 fixing screw, the footstep pin must be held using pliers (the footstep pin must be protected from scratching while being held with pliers).
 After removing the M6 fixing screw, the tension spring can be removed.